John Klingberg: Playing career

-On 29 July 2022, as a free agent from the Stars, Klingberg signed a one-year, $7 million contract with the Anaheim Ducks.
+An unrestricted free agent at the end of the 2021–22 season, contract negotiations fell through with Dallas during the season after Klingberg and his agent turned down an 8 year contract with an average value of roughly $7 million, instead seeking out an annual cap hit of $8 million at 8 years.
+After failing to attract interest in a long-term deal during the opening weeks of free agency, Klingberg fired his agent and hired new representation; a lengthy contract never materialized and on 29 July 2022, Klingberg ultimately signed a one-year, $7 million contract with the Anaheim Ducks.
 In the 2022–23 season, Klingberg was leant upon heavily for the rebuilding Ducks, and struggled to match his career scoring pace however still led the Anaheim blueline with eight goals and 24 points in 50 games approaching the NHL trade deadline.
 On 3 March 2023, as an expiring contract, Klingberg was dealt by the Ducks to the Minnesota Wild in exchange for Andrej Šustr, the rights to prospect Nikita Nesterenko and a 2025 fourth-round draft pick.

+Leaving the Wild as a free agent, Klingberg joined his third club in short succession after he was signed to a one-year, $4.15 million contract by the Toronto Maple Leafs on 1 July 2023.
+Klingberg recorded 5 points in his first 6 games with the team, but then went scoreless in his next 9 with relatively poor play; on 23 November, the Maple Leafs placed Klingberg on long-term injured reserve due to hip injury.
+General Manager Brad Treliving revealed that Klingberg had been injured during an early team road trip to Florida in October, and had been playing through the injury for the past month.
+On 7 December, Treliving revealed that Klingberg was to undergo hip surgery at the end of the month and would not play again for the rest of the season.

+After going unsigned through the summer, it was announced on 17 January 2025, that Klingberg had signed with the Edmonton Oilers for the remainder of the 2024–25 NHL season, on a $1 million contract for the partial season.
+His entry into Canada was initially delayed due to issues with his immigration documentation.
+He moved to the San Jose Sharks in July 2025, signing a one-year, $4 million contract.

 Personal life

 Klingberg was born in Gothenburg, Sweden, to Anders Klingberg.
 His father, Anders, is also active in hockey and was a head coach for Göteborg during TV-pucken, a Swedish ice hockey tournament.
-Klingberg also has two brothers, both of whom are active hockey players; Carl who currently plays for EV Zug of the National League (NL) and Olle, who currently plays with Lerums BK.
+Klingberg also has two brothers who play hockey; Carl who currently plays for Ilves of Liiga and Olle, who is now retired.